 - A Common Vision.
 This doesn't mean an ordinary, everyday vision, this means a shared vision.
 A compelling, shared vision.
 Communities thrive as they build and work toward a common goal.
 To consistently thrive, that goal needs to be worth sacrificing for and the community needs to know it.

 - Shared Responsibility.
-This pillar gets misunderstood a lot when it comes to communities (and companies and teams and just about everything else).
 It doesn't mean that everyone is at fault if things go wrong, it means everyone is needed to succeed.
 There is nothing worse than being part of a community and feeling like a waste of space.
 Make sure that everyone in your community knows that they are individually important.

 - Apparent Progression.
 This scares people a lot more than it should.
 You don't always have to be breaking new ground, but make it easy to see how things are progressing and have regularly achievable checkpoints to demonstrate progress.